ysfoo/haplm/test/dhps/README.md

 ## Steps to reproduce results from the paper
 1. Create the directory `data/dhps/` from the root directory of this repository.
-2. Run the command `pip install pycountry_convert tqdm pandas xlrd` to install helper functions for data preprocessing.
+2. Run the commands `pip install pycountry_convert` and `mamba install tqdm cartopy pandas xlrd` to install helper functions for data preprocessing.
-2. Run the script `inference.py` for data preprocessing and MCMC inference.
+3. Run the script `inference.py` for data preprocessing and MCMC inference.
-3. Run the script `gen_pred.py` with the year as a command line argument to compute the posterior distribution of haplotype frequencies for that year.
+4. Run the script `gen_pred.py` with the year as a command line argument to compute the posterior distribution of haplotype frequencies for that year.
 A large file is created to store the posterior distribution produced, so the script is to be run multiple times (by year) to reduce peak RAM usage.
-4. The results are plotted in `results.ipynb`.
+5. The results are plotted in `results.ipynb`.